 - Has outperformed the Global 1200 over 1, 3 and 5 year time periods to June 2020.

-Find out more about the Kernel S&P Global 100 fund.
+Interested to know more about the Kernel S&P Global 100 Fund?
+Find out below.